kalekundert/exmemo/README.rst

 Similarly, you can launch a new terminal that's already cd'd into a particular experiment directory using this command::

-   $ exmemo expt open twist
+   $ exmemo note open twist

 When you want to recompile the HTML pages for your notebook, run this command::

-   $ exmemo expt build
+   $ exmemo note build

 Now lets say that we're about to go into lab and setup a reaction.
 We can start by printing out a paper copy of the protocol we want to follow.
 (I like